xinzhan/core-services.en/help/id-service/faqs/faqs-other-solutions.md

 title: FAQs Experience Cloud Solutions and ID Service
-description: FAQs related to using other Experience Cloud solutions with the ID service SEO title: FAQs for other Adobe Experience Cloud solutions working with the ID Service SEO description: Frequently asked questions related to using other Adobe Experience Cloud solutions with the ID service.
+description: FAQs related to using other Experience Cloud solutions with the ID service
-author: giurgiu
+seo-title: FAQs for other Adobe Experience Cloud solutions working with the ID Service
-doc type: technical doc
+seo-description: Frequently asked questions related to using other Adobe Experience Cloud solutions with the ID service.
-archetype: administrator
+short-title: free text
-machine translation: y
+doc-type: article
-business unit: digital-experience
+author: name
-cloud: experience-cloud
+index: yes
-solution: core-services-id-service
+translate: yes
-guide: Admin
+version:
-guide topic: FAQs
+private-feature-pack:
-guide subtopic 1:
+beta:
-guide subtopic 2:
+redirect:

 ---